Diagnosis

 Systemic estrogen therapy

-If vaginal dryness is associated with other symptoms of menopause, such as moderate or severe hot flashes, your doctor may suggest estrogen pills, patches or gel, or a higher dose estrogen ring.
-Estrogen taken by mouth enters your entire system.
-Ask your doctor to explain the risks versus the benefits of oral estrogen, and whether or not you would also need to take another hormone called progestin along with estrogen.
+Sometimes, vaginal dryness is linked with other symptoms of menopause, such as moderate or severe hot flashes.
+If you have all of these symptoms, your healthcare professional may recommend estrogen pills, patches or gel, or a higher-dose estrogen ring.
+Estrogen taken by mouth, or as a patch or gel onto the skin, enters your entire system.
+Ask your healthcare professional to talk with you about the risks and benefits of systemic estrogen.
+If you still have your uterus, you will need another hormone called progestin along with estrogen.

 Vaginal dilators

-If painful sex is a concern, vaginal dilators may relieve vaginal discomfort by stretching the vagina.
-They are available without a prescription, but if your symptoms are severe, your doctor may recommend pelvic floor physical therapy and vaginal dilators.
-Your health care provider or a pelvic physical therapist can teach you how to use vaginal dilators.
+If painful sex is a concern, vaginal dilators may relieve discomfort by stretching the vagina.
+You can buy them without a prescription.
+But if your symptoms are very painful, pelvic floor physical therapy also may help.
+Your provider or a pelvic physical therapist can teach you how to use dilators.

 Topical lidocaine